Stanley Cup-contending Rangers, Panthers, Avalanche and Oilers make pre-deadline day trades

 The Rangers sent a 2024 second- and a 2025 fourth-round pick to the Kraken for Wennberg, considered one of the top pending free agent centers available.
 Seattle is retaining half of Wennberg’s salary.

-Henrique was another top free agent, and Edmonton's deal for the center was far more complicated, sending their first-rounder this year and a conditional fifth-round pick in 2025 to Anaheim and a 2026 fourth-rounder to Tampa Bay for retaining a quarter of his salary.
+Henrique was another top center rental, and Edmonton's deal for him was far more complicated, sending its first-rounder this year and a conditional fifth-round pick in 2025 to Anaheim and a 2026 fourth-rounder to Tampa Bay for retaining a quarter of his salary.
 The '25 pick becomes a fourth if the Oilers win the Cup, which stands better odds now after getting Henrique and Carrick.

 “Both are quality individuals and character players that spent more than seven years with us, and they will serve the Oilers well,” Ducks GM Pat Verbeek said.
 "For us, this was a situation driven by contract status, and it was our desire to add another high draft pick to our core going forward.”

-After word of the trades emerged, Florida became the Cup favorite on FanDuel Sportsbook, followed by Edmonton and Carolina.
+After word of the trades emerged, Florida became the Cup favorite on FanDuel Sportsbook, followed by Edmonton and Colorado.
+The Rangers are seventh.

 After taking on Johansen's contract, which has $4 million annually left on it through next season, the Flyers immediately put him on waivers.
 GM Danny Briere, whose team is in third place in the Metropolitan Division and an unexpected playoff contender, said “everything's on the table” for Philadelphia at the trade deadline as he looks to build for the future.

 One of those things is a new contract for Walker’s former defense partner, Nick Seeler, a favorite of coach John Tortorella who went on injured reserve Wednesday after taking a puck off his left foot during a game earlier in the week.
-The Flyers and Seeler agreed to terms on a four-year deal that begins next season and is worth $10.8 million, according to a person familiar with the deal who spoke to The Associated Press on condition of anonymity because it had not been announced.
+The Flyers and Seeler agreed to terms on a four-year deal that begins next season and is worth $10.8 million.

 Extension talks were not happening between the Senators and Tarasenko, who had a full no-trade clause as part of his $5 million, one-year contract that allowed him to choose his preferred destination.
 Another pending free agent who signed just for this season, Washington’s Max Pacioretty, is in the same boat.